moorepants/lpsoe-merit-and-tenure/candidate-statement-2016.rst

    - Secured $64k of funding for Google Summer of Code internships for SymPy and the Python Software foundation.
 University and Public Service
-   - Met with MAE and ECE faculty candidates and provided feedback.
+   - Met with MAE and ECE faculty candidates and provided feedback to the search committees.
    - Interviewed by Nature.
    - Taught computer skills workshop in rural Kenya.